-In most states, employment law dictates that employees work “at-will” and can be fired for any reason that does not violate state or federal law.
-But at-will employment doesn’t mean you can do whatever you want.
+In most states, employment law dictates that employees work “at will” and can be fired for any reason that does not violate state or federal law.
+But employment at will doesn’t mean you can do whatever you want.

-Furthermore, if you fire someone for cause and the state unemployment commission accepts the evidence, you won’t be on the hook for their unemployment benefits.
+Furthermore, if you fire someone for cause and the state unemployment commission accepts the evidence, you won’t be on the hook for unemployment benefits.

 What is termination for cause?

-If you fire an employee for cause, it’s because their workplace behavior causes such a concern that the employment relationship needs to be terminated, in some cases, immediately.
 This type of behavior is known as “gross misconduct” and is defined differently depending on what state you operate in.